Sign up now for a free

 Can I have more than one secondary account?

-No. At this time, all members are limited to one secondary account.
+Yes.
+At this time, all members are limited to two secondary accounts.

 Do I have to use Gift Points to pay for the initial membership of my ASA?